insinfo/eloquent_dart/README.md

 https://laravel.com/docs/5.2/queries

-for now it only works with PostgreSQL
+for now it only works with PostgreSQL and MySQL

 ## Creating a connection executing a simple select